ChristianKohler/Homepage/content/posts/2021-11-15-ng13-view-engine-deprecation/index.md

 ## FAQ

-### What is the impact of changing from ViewEngine to Ivy?
+### What is the impact of changing from View Engine to Ivy?

-The ViewEngine format is compatible with both, ViewEngine and Ivy apps.
+The View Engine format is compatible with both, View Engine and Ivy apps.
 Ivy apps require ngcc to make it work though.

-Changing to partial-ivy makes your library incompatible with ViewEngine apps.
+Changing to "Partial Ivy" makes your library incompatible with View Engine apps.
 And that is ok!
 App developers had almost 2 years to migrate to ivy and therefore most applications nowadays use ivy.
 Minko gives a good overview in [this blog](https://blog.angular.io/upcoming-improvements-to-angular-library-distribution-76c02f782aa4) post how most applications use ivy today.

-The advantage of publishing with Ivy is that application developers don’t have to run ngcc anymore (given that all the libraries they depend on changed from ViewEngine to Ivy) 🎉
+The advantage of publishing with Ivy is that application developers don’t have to run ngcc anymore (given that all the libraries they depend on changed from View Engine to Ivy) 🎉

 ### How to set the format for a library?